Associated Event

 10:30

-Climate change is a business disruptor, both during operations and in implementing closure, so how do we best position mines to address the twin issues of climate change and climate adaption in planning and implementing closure?
-This session discusses the vulnerabilities of closed mine sites to climate change impacts, the importance of resilience-building measures in rehabilitation and remediation efforts from an environmental context as well as risk to business continuity, intergenerational equity and reputational risk.
+Climate change is a business disruptor – during operations in implementing closure, and post closure.
+So how do we best position mines to address the twin issues of climate change and climate adaption in planning and implementing closure?
+This session discusses the vulnerabilities of closed mine sites to climate change impacts, and the importance of resilience-building measures in rehabilitation and remediation efforts from an environmental context as well as risk to business continuity, intergenerational equity and reputational risk.

 12:00